 Workflow management: A beginner’s guide to workflow automation and business process management

-Process automation started with simple workflows in the 1980s as organizations looked for ways to drive efficiency.
+Process automation started with simple workflows in the 1980s as organisations looked for ways to drive efficiency.
 Today, business software applications support standard and best practice workflows and help businesses automate key functions.
-Yet increasingly, businesses need to extend and optimize workflows even further to improve efficiency and drive transformative change and agility.
-This may mean optimizing workflows within a business application, and/or improving workflows across different systems.
+Yet increasingly, businesses need to extend and optimise workflows even further to improve efficiency and drive transformative change and agility.
+This may mean optimising workflows within a business application, and/or improving workflows across different systems.
 Fortunately, new technologies include automation capabilities and are helping companies rise to this challenge.

 The basics: What is a workflow?